nguyenngocbaocmt02/nguyenngocbaocmt02.github.io/_pages/about.md

 Hello, I'm Bao, a research assistant under the supervision of [Prof. Viet Anh Nguyen](https://vietanhnguyen.net) at [VinUniversity](https://vinuni.edu.vn/).
 I'm going to pursue my Ph.D. degree in [The Department of Systems Engineering and Engineering Management](https://www.se.cuhk.edu.hk/) at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) in September 2024.
 I received a bachelor's degree in computer science from Hanoi University of Science and Technology in 2023.

-My research interests lie in the intersection of optimization, generative models, and machine learning.
-Besides, I also have experience in reinforcement learning, model interpretability and robustness in machine learning.
-Lately, I have been focusing on optimal transport, diffusion/flow matching models, and their applications to image generation.
+My research interests center on the intersection of optimization, generative models, and machine learning.
+Additionally, I have experience in reinforcement learning, model interpretability, and robustness in machine learning.
+Recently, I've been focusing on optimal transport, diffusion/flow matching models, and their applications to image generation.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->